Evaneos/trolamine/README.md

     classes :
         AuthenticationLayer :
         class : \Trolamine\Layer\AuthenticationLayer
-        arguments  : [ $container, authentication ] #the second argument sets the name of the session var
+        arguments  : [ @SecurityContext, authentication ] #the second argument sets the name of the session var

 If you want to manually log a user (or create a controller that retrieves the login parameters and logs the user), you'll have to declare the AuthenticationManager :